deep-sachdev/slovakia-political-engagement-analytics/data/README.md

 The raw ESS dataset exceeds GitHub file size limits and is therefore **not stored in this repository**.

-All analysis was performed on a **Slovakia-filtered subset** of the ESS data (33,351 records), derived from the official ESS release.
+All analysis was performed on a **Slovakia-filtered subset** of the ESS data, derived from the official ESS release.

 The dataset is publicly available and can be accessed here:
 - https://www.europeansocialsurvey.org/data/